Donald Trump, Uncle Sam and Hillary Clinton

 Clinton falsely accused Trump of saying he would "stay neutral on Israel's security."
 In reality, Trump said that in order to effectively mediate the Israeli-Palestinian peace process, the United States should take a more neutral position in the negotiations.
 A longstanding assumption in the field of conflict resolution is that mediators shouldn't take sides.

-The sad fact is that American voters this November will probably be forced to choose between a Republican nominee who thinks the United States should ban Muslims from entering the country versus a Democratic nominee who thinks the United States has a right to invade Muslim countries; a Republican nominee who agrees with George W. Bush that it's okay to torture prisoners in the name of fighting terrorism versus a Democratic nominee who agrees with Benjamin Netanyahu that it's okay to bombard crowded civilian neighborhoods in the name of fighting terrorism; a Republican nominee who supports building a wall on the border to keep Mexicans out of the United States versus a Democratic nominee who supports Israel building a wall far beyond its border to keep Palestinians out of Palestine.
+The sad fact is that American voters this November will probably be forced to choose between a Republican nominee who thinks the United States should ban Muslims from entering the country versus a Democratic nominee who thinks the United States has a right to invade Muslim countries, a Republican nominee who agrees with George W. Bush that it's okay to torture prisoners in the name of fighting terrorism versus a Democratic nominee who agrees with Benjamin Netanyahu that it's okay to bombard crowded civilian neighborhoods in the name of fighting terrorism; a Republican nominee who supports building a wall on the border to keep Mexicans out of the United States versus a Democratic nominee who supports Israel building a wall far beyond its border to keep Palestinians out of Palestine.

 Overall, Trump may be the bigger militarist.
 Though he has attacked Clinton for backing the invasion of Iraq and the bloody counter-insurgency war that followed, archived interviews have indicated that Trump did not actually oppose the war as he's claimed.
-Same with U.S. intervention in Libya.
-Indeed, in both cases, Trump called for an even greater use of force, including seizure of oil fields for U.S. economic benefit.
+Same with the U.S. intervention in Libya.
+Indeed, in both cases, Trump called for an even greater use of force, including the seizure of oil fields for U.S. economic benefit.
 He also agrees with Clinton to militarily intervene in Syria to create "safe zones" for refugees and to escalate U.S. bombing against ISIS.

 Trump's call for pulling U.S. forces back from overseas is accompanied by a call for such countries as Japan, South Korea, and Saudi Arabia to develop their own nuclear weapons.
 He opposes the nuclear agreement with Iran.
 He has falsely accused President Obama of having "supported the ouster of a friendly regime in Egypt . . . and then helped bring the Muslim Brotherhood to power in its place."
 He charges that Obama, whose administration has given unprecedented amounts of aid to Israel and blocked the United Nations from addressing human rights concerns, "has not been a friend to Israel," saying the President has "snubbed and criticized" what he calls "the one true Democracy in the Middle East."

 Trump also claims "our nuclear weapons arsenal"--on which Obama plans to spend nearly $1 trillion over the next thirty years--"has been allowed to atrophy and is desperately in need of modernization and renewal."
-He has criticized Obama's cancellation of the missile defense program, despite extraordinary cost and highly dubious efficacy.
+He has criticized Obama's cancellation of the missile defense program despite extraordinary cost and highly dubious efficacy.
 He pledges to dramatically increase military spending.

 "Our military," he laments, "is depleted, and we're asking our generals and military leaders to worry about global warming"--which, according to Trump, does not exist.

 Clinton, throughout her career, has been a hawk.
-Not only did she support the Iraq War, she has backed the Israeli and Moroccan occupations, the Honduras coup, various allied dictatorships, higher military spending, and a more interventionist foreign policy.
+Not only did she support the Iraq War, but she also backed the Israeli and Moroccan occupations, the Honduras coup, various allied dictatorships, higher military spending, and a more interventionist foreign policy.
 She's thumbed her nose at the International Court of Justice, the International Criminal Court, and various reputable international human rights and arms control agencies.

 Yet, ironically, her foreign policy agenda will likely be treated as the "left" wing of the debate by the mainstream media this fall, and perhaps for the next four to eight years.